pruittcolon/Vox_Amelior/docs/remote-deployment.md

 Deploy Nemo Server on a secondary laptop (no NVIDIA GPU required) and access it from your main PC over WiFi.

+**Use Case: Headless Server / Demo** - Use this guide if you simply want to *run* the server on a secondary device to access it from other devices on the network, without the complex development sync setup.

 ## Requirements

 | Component | Minimum | Recommended |